María Vázquez

 María Vázquez (born 19 March 1979) is a Spanish actress from Galicia.

 Biography

 Born in Vigo on 19 March 1979, she was raised however in between the provinces of Ourense and Lugo.
 She appeared as a child in Sempre Xonxa.
 Upon completing her Baccalaureate studies, she moved to Madrid to pursue a dancing career, but switched to acting and joined the Juan Carlos Corazza workshop.

-Early film roles include credits in Broken Silence (2001), Desire (2002), The Year of the Tick (2004), The Night of the Brother (2005), and The Idiot Maiden (2006).
+Early film roles include credits in Saint Bernard (2000), Broken Silence (2001), Desire (2002), The Year of the Tick (2004), The Night of the Brother (2005), and The Idiot Maiden (2006).

 She won the 2007 Critical Eye Award.
 She earned nominations for the Goya Award for Best Supporting Actress for her performance in Mataharis (2007) and Goya Award for Best Actress for Matria (2024).